turingschool/portfolios/students/1505/michael-merrill/20150902-michael_merrill-m3.markdown

 ### Playing a Part

-I don't know why, but I tend to be console for a few people who go to this school and I like to think I supply wisdom.
-Turing can be pretty chaotic at times and I'm happy to give advice that puts things in perspective.
+Turing can be pretty chaotic at times and I'm happy to give advice that puts things in perspective for other students.
 I feel like I've played the part by being a sounding board for quite a few people here.

 ## Review